-Take out a large cookie sheet or baking tray and cover it with parchment paper.
+Next, take out a large cookie sheet or baking tray and cover it with parchment paper.
 Place rolled spring rolls on it to prevent it from sticking.
-If you don't have any parchment paper, brush cookie sheet with sesame oil or avocado oil.
+If you don't have any parchment paper, brush the cookie sheet with sesame oil or avocado oil.

 Ready?
 Let's get started!

 How to roll spring rolls - Video in the recipe card

 Dip rice paper wrappers in water.
 Fill a large shallow dish or pie plate with an inch or so of water.
 Take one sheet of rice paper and place it in the water to soak.
 It only needs to soak for about 10 seconds, then remove and place on a dishtowel or cutting board.
 The rice paper wrapper should feel fairly pliable but still a little firm.
 If you soak it too long, it will tear easily when you start rolling it.
 If the rice paper tears, throw it out, start with another one, and soak it for less time.
 I like to count in my head how long to soak them for.
 10 seconds is a pretty good number for me.

 Add filling.
 Start adding the ingredients in the middle of the rice paper roll.
 We like to add shrimp first, 3 or 4.
 Next, add spinach, avocado, carrot, and a pinch of rice noodles.
 Leave the sides open about 2 inches on each side for wrapping it up.